-- (a) is less than 18 years of age; - (b) has been found by any court, in Canada or elsewhere, to be incapable of managing his or her own affairs; - (c) is an undischarged bankrupt; or - (d) has been convicted of a prescribed offence within the prescribed period, for which no pardon has been granted, all in accordance with the Act.
+- (a) is less than 18 years of age; - has been found by any court, in Canada or elsewhere, to be incapable of managing his or her own affairs; (b) - (c) is an undischarged bankrupt; or - has been convicted of a prescribed offence within the prescribed period, for which no pardon has been granted, all in (d) accordance with the Act.

-In addition to the foregoing, a Person may not be nominated, elected or appointed to serve (or continue to serve) as a Director if he or she:
+In addition to the foregoing, to be eligible to be nominated, elected or appointed to serve (or continue to serve) as a Director, he or she must:

-- (e) is not a teacher or administrator at a Member School; - (f) is not a non-instructional teacher or school district administrator paid by a school district; or - (g) is suspended or on a significant leave of absence from his or her position at his or her Member School.
+- A teacher or administrator at a Member School; (e) - An active teacher on call (TOC) with more than ten (10) years' experience as a full-time teacher, and is not more than two (2) (f) years removed from being a continuing contract teacher; - A non-instructional teacher or school district administrator paid by a school district; and (g) - (h) Is not suspended or on a significant leave of absence from his or her position at his or her Member School.